by Nebula Haze

 Russet mites are so small you can only see them with a magnifier unless there are thousands of them infesting your plant.
 They live the the crevices of leaves, stems or buds.

 Slugs / Snails

 Spider mites are often caught from another grow room, and their bites leave small white speckles all over your leaves.
-They're so small they can be hard to see, though the best place to look is underneath leaves.
-You may see webbing if there's enough of them living on the plant.
+They’re so small they can be hard to see, though the best place to look is underneath leaves.
+You may see webbing if there are enough of them living on the plant.

 Thrips leave irregular bronze or silver marks that may look like “dried spit” or tiny snail trails.
 Their young look like fat, tiny worms.